Understanding how to name a website domain can contribute to the success of your website and help you to avoid costly mistakes.

 Google no longer gives much weight to the age of a domain name.
 However, Bing search, which is attracting a growing percentage of the search market, does give weight to the age of the domain.
 This means that you can still gain a ranking advantage in Bing search if you buy an expired domain name that has a good reputation and is, for example, at least 3 years or older.
 How long this strategy will remain effective in Bing is currently unknown.

-Do Not Use Misspelled, Cute, Unfortunate or Trademarked Names
+Do not Use Trademarked, Misspelled, or Cute Names

 - Deliberately misspelling domain names because the correctly spelled names are taken is not a good idea.
 For example, dropping vowels, replacing S with Z, or doubling letters does not look professional, nor are such names easily remembered.